retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

                   "path_end"
                 ]

-Most of those types are created by build-in :ref:`dataprocessors<dataprocessors_library>`.
+Most of these types are created by build-in :ref:`data processors<dataprocessors_library>`.
-But some of those types are not used right now and were created for future development.
+Note that some of the types are not used right now and were created for future development.

-To see full explanation about which dataprocessor creates which ``event_type`` you can explore :doc:`the dataprocessors user guide</user_guides/dataprocessors>`.
+To see full explanation about which data processor creates which ``event_type`` you can explore the :doc:`data processors</user_guides/dataprocessors>` user guide.

-If you need you can pass your own order to the ``Eventstream`` instance constructor using the parameter ``index_order``.
+If needed you can pass your own order to the ``Eventstream`` instance constructor using the parameter ``index_order``.

-In case you already have an eventstream instance you can call ``Eventstream.index_order`` attribute and pass a new order in it.
-But after you should use :py:meth:`index_events()<retentioneering.eventstream.eventstream.Eventstream.index_events>` method to apply this new order.
+In case you already have an eventstream instance, you can call ``Eventstream.index_order`` attribute and pass a new order in it.
+Afterwards, you should use :py:meth:`index_events()<retentioneering.eventstream.eventstream.Eventstream.index_events>` method to apply this new order.
-For the demonstration purposes we use here a :py:meth:`PositiveTarget<retentioneering.data_processors_lib.positive_target.PositiveTarget>` dataprocessor which adds new event with prefix ``positive_target_``.
+For demonstration purposes we use here a :py:meth:`PositiveTarget<retentioneering.data_processors_lib.positive_target.PositiveTarget>` data processor, which adds new event with prefix ``positive_target_``.

 .. code-block:: python